dmklee/nuro-arm/docs/robot.rst

 If it makes a beeping noise, then you need to plug in the power cable.
 Do **not** run the commands on this page unless you have already :ref:`calibrated the robot<Calibration>`.

+To interface with the robot, use the ``RobotArm`` class.
+You can choose between using the real xArm robot (``controller_type='real'``) or a simulator version of the robot (``controller_type='sim'``) if you do not have the robot.
+This is shown in the following Python code snippet.
+Notice the last two commands, which show how to change from **active mode** to **passive mode**.
+The robot defaults to active mode (all motors are on and will resist movement).
+If you plan to move the robot by hand (for instance to demonstrate movements), then you must enter passive mode.
+The robot will automatically disconnect when the script ends.

 .. code-block:: python

     from nuro_arm import RobotArm